routhusundeep/What-I-Learned/Database/Postgres/Index/Indexes.md

 ```

 #### Concurrent building
 Usually building of an index acquires a SHARE lock for the table.
-This lock permits reading data from the table, but forbids any changes while index is being built.
+This lock permits reading data from the table, but forbids any changes while the index is being built.
 We can make sure of this if, say, during building of an index on the table "t", we perform the query below in another session:

 ``` SQL